beric7/YOLOv4_infrastructure/README.md

           E. Set the number of classes on lines 970, 1058, 1146 to the following: classes = <total_number_of_indexed_objects>

           F. Set the value for filters on lines 963, 1051, 1139 to the following: filters = (classes + 5) * 3

+## Training with Yolov4

+- Ensure the following values for the darknet Makefile:
+'''
+GPU=1 CUDNN=1 CUDNN_HALF=1 OPENCV=1
+'''

+- Command for training if the directory was setup as shown above:
+'''
+/darknet detector train data/obj.data cfg/yolo-obj.cfg yolov4.conv.137 -dont_show
+'''

+- The weights are updated and saved every 1000 iterations of training and can be found within the "darknet/backup" directory.
+  Training can be resumed for checkpoint weights by changing the command to the example below:
+'''
+/darknet detector train data/obj.data cfg/yolo-obj.cfg backup/yolo-obj_3000.weights -dont_show
+'''

+## Evaluating Trained Yolov4 Model

+- The following command can be used to evaluate the model using Mean Average Precision (MAP)
+'''
+/darknet detector map data/obj.data cfg/yolo-obj.cfg backup/yolo-obj_8000.weights
+'''

+- You can also train with the "-map" flag on the end of the above training commands to track the mAP % which is graphed on the chart.png within the darknet directory but requires: 'valid=valid.txt' to be added within the ***obj.data*** file

+## Testing the Trained Yolov4 Model

+- Once the model has been trained, the detector test should be used with the model achieving the highest mAP score.
+- The model can be tested by adding a sample image in the "darknet/data" directory and use the following command:
+'''
+/darknet detector test data/obj.data cfg/yolo-obj.cfg backup/yolo-obj_8000.weights data/<test_image>
+'''